StockBench: Can LLM Agents Trade Stocks Profitably In Real-world Markets?: Introduction

 As a proof of concept, we evaluate a diverse set of LLM agents, including both proprietary models (\textit{e.g.,} GPT-5~\citep{gpt5}, Claude-4~\citep{claude4}) and open-weight models (\textit{e.g.,} Qwen3~\citep{qwen3}, Kimi-K2~\citep{kimi-k2}, GLM-4.5~\citep{glm4.5}), alongside an equal-weight buy-and-hold baseline.
 Surprisingly, despite their strong performance on financial QA benchmarks, most LLM agents fail to outperform this simple baseline in terms of both cumulative return and risk-adjusted return.
-This finding suggests that excelling at static QA does not necessarily translate into effective trading strategies in dynamic market environments, underscoring a key challenge in the development of LLM-powered financial agents.
+This finding suggests that success on static financial QA does not necessarily translate into effective trading strategies in dynamic market environments, underscoring a key challenge for LLM-based financial agents.

-The main contributions of this work are summarized as follows: \begin{itemize}[leftmargin=12pt, itemsep=0pt, topsep=4pt] \item We introduce \ourbench, a novel benchmark for evaluating LLM agents in realistic stock-trading environment, directly measuring their profitability and risk-management capabilities. \item We design a comprehensive evaluation framework that incorporates realistic market dynamics, diverse input data, and multiple financial metrics to holistically assess agent performance. \item We conduct extensive experiments by implementing various backbone LLM as stock-trading agents, revealing their current limitations in achieving profitable trading strategies and underscoring the need for further advancements in this domain. \item We open-source implementation of \ourbench to facilitate reproducibility and encourage community contributions, fostering further research on LLM-powered financial agents. \end{itemize}
+The main contributions of this work are summarized as follows: \begin{itemize}[leftmargin=12pt, itemsep=0pt, topsep=4pt] \item We introduce \ourbench, a novel benchmark for evaluating LLM agents in a realistic stock-trading environment, measuring both profitability and risk-management capabilities. \item We propose a comprehensive evaluation framework that incorporates realistic market dynamics, diverse input data, and multiple financial metrics to holistically assess agent performance. \item We conduct extensive experiments across a range of state-of-the-art LLMs, revealing their current limitations in achieving profitable trading strategies and underscoring the need for further methodological advances. \item We open-source the implementation of \ourbench to facilitate reproducibility and to encourage community contributions, fostering further research on LLM-based financial agents. \end{itemize}

 The construction of \ourbench consists of two main building blocks.
 (1) A back-trading environment, which contains historical data necessary for stock-trading decision making.
 We simulate real-world stock trading using this back-trading setup.
 (2) An associated stock-trading agent workflow.
 This workflow allows us to evaluate LLM backbones as agents to engage in the back-trading environment.
 The overall framework of \ourbench is demonstrated in Figure~\ref{fig:pdfimage}.